parnikkapore/hk-HugeClock/README.md

 We use pretty much the standard makefile engine setup.
 Simply run `make` at the top directory and you should be good to go!

+Do not run `setarch` on 32-bit x86, otherwise the replicant may not work.

 This project does not have any dependencies beyond the C++ development environment.

 A .hpkg package may be created by running `make package`.